morellam-dev/cse-1322-programming-2/src/module_2/assignment_2/_Assignment 2 - Vacation.md

 Now make sure that your code is the best it can be.
 Check your formatting, prompts to the user, and make sure they are clear and help the user interact with your code in an easy manner.

-## What to Turn In

-Follow submission guidelines on this page: http://ccse.kennesaw.edu/fye/Submission%20Guidelines.php

-# Assignment 2B - Coding

-For the problem statement above, you must review your pseudocode and write the Code for each part of the solution.
+*Finally, turn in your pseudocode to the assignment 2A dropbox on Gradescope.*

+*The source code will be due the following week, so wait to receive feedback on the pseudocode before proceeding on this assignment.*

-#### Review your pseudocode:
+### Review your pseudocode:

-Make any changes you need to based on the feedback you received from grading.
+After turning in your pseudocode, you will receive some feedback and a grade.
+Make sure that you correct any logical errors before beginning to write your source code.

-#### Start writing the code from your pseudocode:
+## Part B - Start writing the code from your pseudocode

-Code the solution from your pseudocode beginning with part (a).
-Remember that part (a) will be used in part (b), so make sure you write the code in a way that it can be used in part (b).
-Code part (b).
-Compile and debug all parts of your program to ensure it is correct.
+Code the solution from your pseudocode in part A. Compile and debug all parts of your program to ensure it is correct.

 Now make sure that your code is the best it can be.
 Check formatting, prompts to the user, and make sure they are clear and help the user interact with your code in an easy manner.

-#### Test:
+### Test

-Test your code with at least two sets of input (one of which should be the inputs included as part of this problem statement.)
+Test your code with at least two sets of input.

 Now make sure that your code is the best it can be.
 Check your formatting, prompts to the user, and make sure they are clear and help the user interact with your code in an easy manner.

+*Finally, turn in your source code to the assignment 2B dropbox on Gradescope.*

-### What to Turn In
+## What to Turn In

-Follow submission guidelines on this page: http://ccse.kennesaw.edu/fye/Submission%20Guidelines.php
+Follow submission guidelines on this page: https://ccse.kennesaw.edu/fye/submissionguidelines.php